s53809/RhythmSpirit/README.md

 # RhythmSpirit
 Subway Arcade Rhythm Game Center Finder
+you can use this web at https://s53809.github.io/RhythmSpirit/